 According to reports, 29-year-old Jennifer Goddall wanted the right to attempt a normal delivery for the birth of her fourth child, although the other three children were all born via C-section.

 Goddall stated that if a normal delivery didn’t work out, she would then opt for an emergency C-section.
 Bayfront Health, however, disagreed.
-In fact, they allegedly not only told her that she had no choice but to have a C-section, but also threatened to call social services on her children if she kept refusing.
+In fact, they allegedly not only told her that she had no choice but to have a forced C-section, but also threatened to call social services on her children if she kept refusing.

 As a result, Goddall attempted to gain a temporary restraining order against the hospital.
 However, it was denied in federal court.
 The reasoning for the denial was that Goddall didn’t have the “right to compel a physician or medical facility to perform a medical procedure in the manner she wishes against their best medical judgment.”

-On Friday, she gave birth via C-section.
+On Friday, she gave birth via a forced C-section.

 The decision, however, has caused a large stir among other friends, loved ones, other parents, and advocates.